The Shower Head

-"The Shower Head" is the 126th episode of NBC sitcom Seinfeld.
+"The Shower Head" is the 126th episode of the NBC sitcom Seinfeld.
 This is the sixteenth episode for the seventh season.
 It aired on February 15, 1996.
 It had 32.3 million US viewers.
 This episode focuses on Jerry and George's struggles to get their respective parents to move out of New York.
 Meanwhile, the tenants of Jerry's apartment building are made miserable by the new low-flow showerheads, and Elaine takes a drug test for work which comes back positive for opium.